What You Need to Know About Starting Seeds from Park Seed

 Sowing

 Sowing depths vary for each type of plant; see seed packet for instructions.
 Make a furrow to the depth you need, sprinkle the seeds into the furrow, and firm the soil down over them.
-Some very fine seeds (such as Lettuce) will scarcely need covering at all.
+Some very fine seeds (such as lettuce) will scarcely need covering at all.

 Care After Sowing